Transgender Health Protections Reversed By Trump Administration

 For Severino, this move has been a long time coming.
 He joined the Trump administration from the Heritage Foundation, a conservative think tank, where he wrote a paper on gender protections in Section 1557.
 He's also a devout Catholic and, as director of the Office for Civil Rights, has made protections of religious freedom a key focus, including the right of doctors to refuse to provide care that contradicts their religious or moral beliefs.

 The rule the HHS proposed on gender and discrimination in health care garnered 155,966 public comments.
+The final rule is nearly identical to the original version proposed last year.

 Ryan Anderson, a senior research fellow at the Heritage Foundation and former colleague of Severino's, submitted a comment in support of the rule.
 Anderson says it simply reverses what he sees as the Obama administration's executive overreach.
 "Just for the lawmaking process, it's important that the Trump administration clarify that that's not what Congress had in mind when they used the word 'sex,' " he says.